Colour Scheme

-Colour Scheme is a detective novel by Ngaio Marsh; it is the twelfth novel to feature Roderick Alleyn, and was first published in 1943.
-The novel takes place in New Zealand during World War II; the plot involves suspected espionage activity at a hot springs resort on the coast of New Zealand's Northland region and a gruesome murder whose solution exposes the spy.
-Alleyn himself is working for military intelligence in their counterespionage division.
-Marsh's next novel Died in the Wool also concerns Alleyn's counterespionage work in New Zealand.
+Colour Scheme is a detective novel by Ngaio Marsh; it is the twelfth novel to feature Roderick Alleyn, and was first published in 1943 by Collins Crime Club.
+The novel takes place in the Northland region of New Zealand during World War II; the plot involves suspected espionage activity at a hot springs resort on the coast of New Zealand's Northland region.

+Marsh's next novel Died in the Wool also places Alleyn in New Zealand doing wartime counterespionage work.